Coronavirus (COVID-19) Recovery Resources for Employers

 Family and Medical Leave Act Issues and Obligations

-Employers who are covered by the federal Family and Medical Leave Act (FMLA) must provide job-protected leave and other benefits to an eligible employee who misses work due to a serious health condition of the employee’s own or a close family member.
-An employee’s illness caused by coronavirus may or may not qualify as a serious health condition, depending on the circumstances.
+Beyond the FFCRA, employers who are covered by the federal Family and Medical Leave Act (FMLA) must provide job-protected leave and other benefits to an eligible employee who misses work due to a serious health condition of the employee’s own or a close family member.
+An employee’s illness caused by COVID-19 may or may not qualify as a serious health condition, depending on the circumstances.

-Flu Is Not Typically a “Serious Health Condition”
+In Many Cases, Coronavirus Will Not Be a “Serious Health Condition”

 The flu and common cold do not typically qualify as serious health conditions under the FMLA, unless complications arise.
 Likewise, an employee out sick with coronavirus may not have a serious health condition under the FMLA.
 In this case, employers should not count the absence against an employee’s 12 weeks of FMLA leave.
 Doing so could violate the FMLA.
 Employers in jurisdictions that mandate employer-provided sick leave must allow employees to use their accrued/available sick leave for absences due to coronavirus illness.